 The agenda for the Committee meetings, as set by the Company Secretary in consultation with the Committee’s Chairman shall be circulated before each meeting to members of the Committee at least five (5) days before the meeting.
 Upon request of any of its members or the internal auditors or the external auditors, the Chairman of the Committee shall convene a meeting of the Committee.

 The Chairman of the Committee should engage on a continuous basis with senior management, the internal auditors and the external auditors in order to be kept informed of matters affecting the Company.

 The quorum for the Committee meeting shall consist of two members of whom the majority of the members present shall be independent directors.

 ATTENDANCE AND MEETINGS

 The Company Secretary shall be responsible for the coordination of administrative details including sending out notice of meetings, preparing and keeping minutes of meetings.
 The minutes of the Committee meetings are to be extended to the Board.

-The finance and corporate senior manager, a representative of outsourced internal auditors and a representative of the external auditors shall normally attend meetings.
+The senior manager of corporate & finance , a representative of outsourced internal auditors and a representative of the external auditors shall normally attend meetings.
 The Committee may invite any person to be in attendance to assist its deliberations.
 Other Board members may attend meetings upon the invitation of the Committee.
 The Committee shall meet with the external auditors without executive board members and senior management present at least twice a year.